rdiez/Tools/Background/README.txt

 - You want all that functionality conveniently packaged in a script that takes care of all the details.
 - All that should work under Cygwin on Windows too.

-This script is often not the right solution if you are running a command on a server over an SSH network connection.
-If the connection is lost, the process terminates, unless you are using something like 'screen' or 'tmux', but then you will probably not have a desktop session for the visual notification.
-In this scenario, consider companion script long-server-task.sh instead.

 Syntax:
   background.sh <options...> <--> command <command arguments...>

 Options:
  --help     displays this help text
- --version  displays the tool's version number (currently 2.36) --license  prints license information --notify-only-on-error  Some scripts display their own notifications,
+ --version  displays the tool's version number (currently 2.37) --license  prints license information --notify-only-on-error  Some scripts display their own notifications,
                          so only notify if something went wrong.
+ --no-desktop            Do not issue any desktop notifications at the end.
+ --email                 Sends a notification e-mail when the command has finished.
+                         See below for e-mail configuration information.
  --no-console-output     Places all command output only in the log file.
 Depending on
                          where the console is, you can save CPU and/or network bandwidth.
- --no-desktop            Do not issue any desktop notifications at the end.
  --log-file=filename     Instead of rotating log files, use a fixed filename.
  --filter-log            Filters the command's output with FilterTerminalOutputForLogFile.pl
                          before placing it in the log file.